peterneave/devproxy/README.md

 ![](img/devproxy_intercepted.png)

-How does your application handle slow responses, rate limits and errors.
+How does your application handle slow responses, rate limits and errors?

 ## Plugins